Dov Hikind: Background and family

 Hikind grew up in a Haredi Jewish family in Williamsburg, Brooklyn, his father being a devout follower of the Vizhnitz Hasidic dynasty.
+His parents were both Holocaust survivors, with his mother being liberated from Auschwitz.
 He has a BA from Queens College, and a MA from Brooklyn College.

 Hikind is married, and has three children: Yoni, Shmuel, and Deena.
 Yoni and Shmuel both work as social workers in the Jewish community in Brooklyn.

 Politics

 Hikind endorsed Michael Bloomberg the first two times he ran for mayor of New York City, then switched his endorsement to the challenger Bill Thompson in the 2009 election.
-Hikind had broken ranks with his party before, most notably in his endorsement of Republican candidates George Pataki for governor in 1994, George W. Bush, John McCain, Mitt Romney, Donald Trump for president, Inna Vernikov for New York City Council and Lee Zeldin for governor in 2022.
+During his decades as a Democrat, Hikind had broken ranks with his party in endorsements, most notably in his endorsement of Republican gubernatorial candidates George Pataki in 1994 and Lee Zeldin in 2022; Republican presidential nominees George W. Bush in 2000 and 2004, John McCain in 2008, Mitt Romney in 2012, and Donald Trump in 2016 and 2020; and Republican Inna Vernikov for New York City Council.

 Described by the Jewish Telegraphic Agency and The New York Times as a conservative Democrat, Hikind believes that the national party has moved too far to the left, particularly on social issues, for the liking of many of his constituents.
 His district had long been one of the most conservative districts in New York City.
 For instance, it gave Donald Trump 69 percent of the vote in 2016, his second-best showing in the entire state; only the Staten Island-based 62nd Assembly District gave him a higher percentage of the vote.
 In 2012, it gave Romney 75 percent of the vote, his best showing in the state.

 Hikind expressed interest in the special election for the New York's 9th congressional district seat vacated by Anthony Weiner; Hikind did not expect the Democrats to nominate him, and considered running as a Republican.

 In 2017, Hikind's son Yoni ran for the City Council in District 44 against Kalman Yeger, David Greenfield's hand-picked successor who was on the Democratic party line; in order to avoid a primary, the younger Hikind collected petitions to run on his own party line called "Our Neighborhood".

 In 2018, Hikind retired from the New York State Assembly, proclaiming support for his successor Simcha Eichenstein.

+On July 20, 2023, Hikind along with his wife Shani, announced on Twitter that they were changing their party affiliation from Democratic to Republican.

 Hikind hosts a weekly radio talk show in New York City.